Justin04242006/ENGL_299_Essay_Project_Repository/AI_environment_essay.md

 While these criterion may seem arbitrarily chosen, I believe they follow naturally from the notion of systems thinking.
 To best allow data centers to perform adequatelty without inflicting harm on the environment, methods of decreasing such environmental impacts must cater to the sources most greatly contributing to the harm, as suggested by the principle of relevance.
 By aiming solutions towards the most singificant sources of resource consumption, greater amounts of resources can be saved, giving rise to the principle of effectiveness.
 Systems thinking promotes understanding of ways one resource's saving can influence the consumption of another, an idea explored in this essay.
 Understanding these efficiency trade-offs can help gauge which solutions are more sustainable in the long run.
 By being cognizant of resource consumption, data center operations help ensure that adequate resources are available to those in need of them, promoting the principle of resource accessibility that is part of coherence.
 To ensure resource accessibility, wasted resources must be reduced as a precondition to being made accessible.
 Thus, systems thinking, coherence, and efficiency logically agree with one another.
 The consideration of long term environmental impacts is necessary to ensure data centers continue to operate efficiently in the future, which sustainability is predicated on.
 Thus, the criterion set forth in this conceptual framework are products of systems thinking.

-To effectively put both of these conceptual frameworks in action when discussing the water footprint of AI data centers, one must first understand the main types of water use by datacenters and the types of water footprints incurred by the centers.
+To effectively apply both of these conceptual frameworks to the water footprint of AI data centers, one must first understand the main types of water use by datacenters and the types of water footprints incurred by the centers, which the article "Making AI Less 'Thirsty'" crisply outlines:
-Water usage by AI datacenters can be divided into three categories.
-The article "Making AI Less Thirsty" crisply outlines these categories:

 >"AI's water usage spans three scopes: onsite water for datacenter cooling (scope 1), offsite water for electricity generation (scope 2), and supply-chain water for server manufacturing (scope 3)" (Li et al. 2025).